Cozy Peach Kitchen

 • Yellow onion: Red onion and white onion also work.

-• Topping ideas: This soup is flavorful on it's own, but no good soup is complete without toppings.
+• Topping ideas: This black bean soup is flavorful on its own, but no good soup is complete without toppings.
 My favorites are diced jalapeño peppers or hot sauce, Greek yogurt or vegan sour cream, cilantro, corn for extra crunch, diced avocado

-• Texture: I like to use an immersion blender to blend about half of the soup.
+• Soup texture: I like to use an immersion blender to blend about half of the black bean soup.
 This adds a lot to the texture and really disperses the flavors into every bite!
+Alternatively, add half of the soup to a blender and blend until mostly smooth.
+Be careful to stop and vent the soup while blending to keep pressure from building up.

 • Spice level: I like to use 1-2 large chili peppers and one jalapeño, which makes a pretty spicy soup.
 You can omit the raw jalapeño for a less spicy result.